UKGovLD/ukgovldwg/recommendations/uri-patterns.md

 # :status, if set will appear as a warning stripe at the top of the page. use this to mark documents as work in progress etc

-status: "Note: This is a draft version that will be informed by the standards.data.gov.uk process and will move to a new home after that."

 # The :abstract is the summary of the article that appears on pages which link to this one